nickpchapman/bartTripScheduler/README.md

 1. Navigate to [project](https://github.com/nickpchapman/bartTripScheduler)
 2. Setup a local clone using
     `git clone https://github.com/nickpchapman/bartTripScheduler.git`
-3. Install dependencies using `yarn`
+3. Navigate to project folder and install dependencies using `yarn`
-4. Navigate to project folder and run server using `yarn server`
+4. Run server using `yarn server`
 5. Navigate to app in [browser](http://localhost:3001)

 ## Dependencies